thecowan/wallpanel-android/README.md

     value_template: '{{ value_json.value }}'
 ```

-## Motion, Face, and QR Codes
+### Motion, Face, and QR Codes
-In additiona to device sensor data publishing.
-The application can also publish states for Motion detection and Face detection, as well as the data from QR Codes.
+In additional to device sensor data publishing.
+The application can also publish states for Motion detection and Face detection, as well as the data from QR Codes derived from the device camera.

 ### Home Assistant Examples